mattstock/cococpld/README.md

 A complete bus interface design for the Tandy Color Computer for Arduino/AVR!

+The SPI branch is intended to replace the parallel interface to the uC with an SPI interface.
+It would act like a 64k serial memory chip.

 This is a combined open source/open hardware project to design a development board for a variety of 8- and 16-bit computers, starting with the Tandy/TRS-80 Color Computer.